 This amount is more than enough for our babies.
 If we supply more nutrients at this time, it might actually do more harm than good.
 The plants don’t really need more food at this point.
-The excess food + water might attract some bad fungi & bacteria to the part.
+The excess food + water might attract some bad fungi & bacteria to the party.
 Which then could lead to rot.

 Rain, rain go away...

 Rain, a great source of water and nutrients for many plants, can unfortunately be a great source of damage to our adenium.
 Now you know some of the practical and easy ways to take care of your plants on rainy days.

 Remember, use a soil-less potting mix that drains water well.
 You can cover your plants using a plastic grocery bag.
 Build a nice shelter to protect them from excess rainwater.
 If your plants are quite weak, consider spraying some fungicide or natural pesticide to keep the bad guys away.

 Water your plants during monsoon if the potting medium is too dry.
 If it is moist, then just leave it as it is.
 Don’t give our babies too much food during this time of year or they might become overfed.
 Rainy season provides lots of free nitrogen in the air already, so we don’t need to do the hard work.